 8. Daren Tan Xuan Yu: Season 2 (2006)

 Daren Tan stunned us in both the looks and talent department when he won Project SuperStar Season 2 in 2006.
 2 years later, he released his debut album titled Regardless, and has also sung for Mediacorp drama theme songs.

-While hot bod Daren was listed among CLEO Magazine’s 50 most eligible bachelors in 2008, he has since gotten married in 2017 and the couple welcomed a daughter in 2018.
+While hot bod Daren was listed among CLEO Magazine’s 50 most eligible bachelors in 2008, he has since gotten married in 2017 and the couple welcomed a daughter in 2018 and a son in 2022.
 His passion in working out never ceased though, as he now works with health and beauty products, even sharing fitness tips on his Instagram highlights.
 I guess you could say once a gym bro, always a gym bro.

 9 & 10.
 Carrie Yeo and Chen Diya: Season 2 (2006)

 Hong Jun Yang and Candyce Toh aren’t the only iconic duo in Project SuperStar — Carrie Yeo and Chen Diya have also proved themselves to be the ultimate singing duo next to them.
 After the show ended, they formed a team together called The Freshman and went on to promote in Taiwan.

 Though they experienced many hardships at the beginning, they pushed on and eventually made it to have concerts and tours in Asia.
 They’re currently still promoting and performing together in 2022.